 There are agencies and bodies which operate under the aegis of our Department which have a role in delivering health services.
 Some are involved in delivering services while others are regulatory and/or advisory.
 They are listed below.
-We also maintain a non-exhaustive list of useful links.

 An Chomhairle Fiacloireachta, the Dental Council, was established under the provisions of the Dentists Act 1985 .
 Its general concern is to promote high standards of professional education and professional conduct among dentists.